SE-TINF22B6/CookPit/srs.md

 **Preconditions**

-- <ins>User Authentication:<ins> Users must be logged into their accounts on the cooking website to access the Profile Management feature.
+- <ins>User Authentication:</ins> Users must be logged into their accounts on the cooking website to access the Profile Management feature.
 This ensures that only authorized users can edit their profiles.

-- <ins>User Registration:<ins> Users must have successfully registered and created an account on the cooking website.
+- <ins>User Registration:</ins> Users must have successfully registered and created an account on the cooking website.
 The registration process includes providing valid credentials such as username/email and password.

-- <ins>Internet Connection:<ins> Users must have an active internet connection to access the cooking website and initiate actions related to Profile Management.
+- <ins>Internet Connection:</ins> Users must have an active internet connection to access the cooking website and initiate actions related to Profile Management.

-- <ins>User Interface Loaded:<ins> The user interface elements, including the profile editing form and relevant buttons, must be properly loaded and visible on the webpage.
+- <ins>User Interface Loaded:</ins> The user interface elements, including the profile editing form and relevant buttons, must be properly loaded and visible on the webpage.

-- <ins>Session Continuity:<ins> Users' login sessions must be active and continuous.
+- <ins>Session Continuity:</ins> Users' login sessions must be active and continuous.
 If a session has expired, users need to log in again before accessing Profile Management features.

 **Postconditions**